jordanchives/e-commerce-back-end/README.md

 ## Files

 - `server.js`: Entry point for the application.
 Defines the Express server and sets up middleware.
-- `package.json`: Contains metadata about the project and defines scripts for starting the server, watching for changes, and seeding the database.
 - `.env.EXAMPLE`: Example environment file for configuring database connection parameters.
 - `seeds/index.js`: Script for seeding the database with initial data.
 - `routes/index.js`: Defines the main router and imports routes for categories, products, and tags.